typesense/typesense-website/docs-site/content/30.0/api/joins.md

   "include_fields": "$books(*, limit:5)"
 }
 ```

-Which will limit the doc count by 5.
+which will only fetch a maximum of 5 books.

-## Cascade delete
+## Cascade Delete

-By default Typesense cascade deletes a document when all of its referenced documents get deleted.
+By default, Typesense cascade deletes a document when all of its referenced documents get deleted.
 To override this behavior, a reference field can be declared with `cascade_delete: false`.
-It requires `async_reference` parameter to be `true`.
+It requires `async_reference` parameter to also be `true`.